Juror Forms: eFile qualification questionnaire and personal history forms.

 The right to a trial by jury is the privilege of every person in the United States, whether a citizen or not.
 This cherished right is guaranteed by both the United States and Michigan Constitutions.
 When you are summoned to render an important service as a juror, you have the privileges of citizenship and the protection of your liberties and property through our system of government.
 When you are selected to serve on a jury panel, you are an important member of the judicial system of Ottawa County and Michigan.

-Before your period of service, you will receive notice as to specific dates on which jury trial are tentatively scheduled and instruction as to your use of our jury “call-in” system or “tap line”.
-You will also be assigned a juror number.
+Before your period of service, please refer to the jury trial schedule listed above for trial dates.
+During your term of service, please call the jury “call-in“ system or “tap line.“ You will also be assigned a juror number.
 You will be instructed to call the jury tap line (616) 846-8315 EACH NIGHT BEFORE a scheduled jury trial in order to hear whether or not you are required to report for jury duty.
 You are not required to report unless the recorded message states that you are to appear.
 When calling the tap line, please have your jury number handy for reference.

 Ottawa County Courthouse